thepr0blem/spaceAI/README.md

 ### 2.2.
 Genetic algorithm
 #### 2.2.1.
 Introduction

 Neural network will be optimized using Genetic Algorithm (GA), which simulates natural process of population evolution through selection, crossover and mutation.
+In this case, I will treat NN weights as a set of properties (genotype) which can be mutated.
+This will allow to find an optimal or close to optimal set of weights which will be used to steer the Spaceship between obstacles.

+The simulation will randomly initialize population of N Spaceships with randomly generated neural networks as their "brains".
+Size of the population can be set in ```settings.py``` file.

+#### Fitness function
+To evaluate each individual we simply take number of points gathered during single game.
+Given the simple rules of the game, the number of passed obstacles is the SCORE.

 #### 2.2.2.
 Selection

 #### 2.3.3.
 Crossover
 #### 2.3.4.
 Mutation
 ## 3. Game engine